progmaticltd/homebox/docs/email-access-monitoring.md

 All messages are sent both by email and using XMPP if the Jabber server has been selected for installation.

 This is the content of a message when an unusual connection has been detected.
+In this first example, the points are detailed, because the system has been configured with the option `display_score` to true.

 ```txt
 IMAP connection warning